 - Track your progress.
 Keep track of your daily activity levels every week and see those minutes rack up!

 To get on track and stay on track, try different types of exercises and activities.
 The chart below gives examples of different kinds of physical activity, and describes how each activity is good for you.
 You can also use our Physical Activity Pyramid to plan what activities you might build into your everyday life.

 Get fit on a budget

 Note: Links to external websites are included below.
-The Irish Cancer Society is not responsible for the contents of external websites.
+The Irish Cancer Society is not responsible for the content of external websites.